docker/docs/compose/aspnet-mssql-compose.md

     }
     [...]
     ```

 1. Go to `app.csproj`.
-You will find a line like:
+You see a line like:

     ```
     <PackageReference Include="Microsoft.EntityFrameworkCore.Sqlite" Version="1.1.2" />